Shervi28/Chatbot/README.md

 # Chatbot
 Chatbot I made with tensorflow and tensorflow's API tflearn.

-I tried to use pytorch but I have no GPU.
+# Dependencies
+You have to download tensorflow 1.15 and also download tflearn, tensorflow's api.